 Let’s discuss permanent spousal support.

-Permanent Spousal Support in an Orange County Divorce Case
+Permanent Spousal Support in a California Divorce Case

 There are two things you should know about permanent support.